 IMPACT FOR MILITARY WOMEN

 SWAN has been a powerhouse when it comes to shaping the outcome of a broad range of issues that affect Active Duty and Veteran women.
-SWAN was directly involved in:
+Here are just a few of the other issues they were directly involved in:

 The Lawsuit: Eliminating the Combat Exclusion for Women

-In 2012, SWAN filed a lawsuit against the Department of Defense over its policy of excluding women from 250,000+ ground combat jobs.
+In 2012, a lawsuit was filed against the Department of Defense over its policy of excluding women from 250,000+ ground combat jobs.
+Parties to the lawsuit against the DoD included four women who were barred from combat positions due to their gender despite having served in combat; SWAN; and the ACLU.
 SWAN believed that excluding women from key jobs and assignments contributed to making women less respected and more vulnerable as a minority population within the military.

 The lawsuit was effective: the combat exclusion was eliminated in 2013.
 By 2016, the military began integrating women into previously closed occupations and units.